Current Assessment Activities

 Common Degree Outcomes

-The Community College Survey of Engagement (CCSSE) is a survey that collects data on student engagement and five benchmarks of effective education; active and collaborative learning, student effort, academic challenge, student faculty interaction, and support for learners.
-The CCSSE data was collected in the winter of 2013, 2010, and 2007.
-The Program Assessment Team aligned the applicable questions on the CCSSE to Macomb’s Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
-The Office of Institution Research then created a report showing the comparison of the response rate from the three years of data for the applicable questions.
-The report shows that many of the indicators are trending upward which reflects an increase in the students’ participation of instructional experiences that align with Macomb’s CDOs.
+An indirect assessment of Common Degree Outcomes uses the Community College Survey of Student Engagement (CCSEE) data on student engagement and five benchmarks of effective education: active and collaborative learning, student effort, academic challenge, student faculty interaction, and support for learners.
+At Macomb Community College the CCSSE data is collected every 3 years, with the first collection occurring in the Winter 2007 semester.
+The Program Assessment Team aligned applicable items on the CCSSE to Macomb's Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
+The Office of Institutional Research created a report that maps students' perception of involvement in activities identified in CCSSE to the five Common Degree Outcomes.
+The report indicated that students perceived they are involved in the activities that are identified in CCSSE and are mapped to Common Degree Outcomes.
+The report also indicated that, overall, this involvement has increased over time.

-A current project of the office of Academic Development is to collect the information across the disciplines on program level outcomes and assessment activities, so that the information can be housed electronically and accessible by all.
-There are approximately 80 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
-Check back to see the related outcome statements and assessment activities as we update the list.
-Each of our career area programs has advisory boards and outside accreditation bodies.
-The lead faculty member of each career area program ensures that the program outcomes and content meet the accreditation bodies’ standards and align to national/state tests and certifications.
+The Office of Academic Development collects information across disciplines on program outcomes and assessment activities.
+The information is housed in the Curriculum Warehouse.
+There are approximately 70 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
+Furthermore, each of our career area programs has advisory boards and many have outside accreditation bodies as well as the North Central Association’s Higher Learning Commission accreditation.
+The lead faculty member in each career area program ensures that the program outcomes and content meet their accreditation bodies’ standards and align to national/state examinations and certifications.